Jeff Pilson: Production work

 In addition to producing his own projects starting with War & Peace, Pilson has also worked in that capacity with several other acts, helming Benedictum's Uncreation (2006) and Seasons of Tragedy (2008), respectively, and Adler's Back from the Dead (2012).
 He produced Foreigner's 2006 CD, Live in '05, as well as tracks off of their 2008 No End in Sight release as well as their most recent effort, The Best of Foreigner 4 & More (2014).
 He returned as producer for Benedictum in 2012 for their fourth album, Obey (2013).

 In December 2012 it was revealed that Pilson would produce the second album by Kill Devil Hill, featuring Pilson's former Flesh & Blood and Dio bandmate Vinny Appice on drums.
 Pilson also wrote all but two songs and produced the latest Starship feat.
 Mickey Thomas album, Loveless Fascination (2013), the group's first new studio release in almost a quarter century.

 As of late 2014, Pilson had resumed production work on the debut album by Last in Line, a band featuring original Dio members Vinny Appice, Jimmy Bain, and Vivian Campbell, with Andrew Freeman on vocals, which is due out in 2015.

 Pilson has also produced his two latest musical projects, The End Machine and Black Swan, whose debut albums were released through Italian label Frontiers Records in 2019 and 2020, respectively.

 Acting appearances

 Pilson has also worked as an actor, having appeared in the movie Rock Star, 2001.
 Pilson played bassist Jorgen, of the fictional band Steel Dragon, along with Zakk Wylde, future Foreigner bandmate, Jason Bonham, who also contributed to the Soundtrack, with Miljenko Matijevic and Jeff Scott Soto as vocalists, who cannot be seen.

 He also contributed to the Mortal Kombat reboot, performing the voice acting for Johnny Cage.

 Equipment

 Pilson's current bass is a 1973 Fender P-Bass with '66 pickups running through an Ampeg SVT.
 In the studio Pilson runs all of his basses through Ampeg SVTs, as well as the Ampeg SVX plug-in from IK Multimedia.

+He is a multi-instrumentalist who also plays guitar, drums, flute, cello and violin.